FAQ for Placenta Encapsulation Service

 • If you choose to, you can observe capsules being made 😉

 • You can be assured placenta is prepared in a clean environment.
-Without regular health inspections/monitoring, only way to ensure capsules are prepared in a clean environment is prepare them in your home by a certified Specialist trained to handle blood properly.
+Without regular health inspections/monitoring, only way to ensure capsules are prepared in a clean environment is prepare them in your home by a Specialist trained to handle blood properly.

 • There are currently NO facilities in United States approved for the preparation of placenta pills.